Automattic/wp-calypso/docs/translation-chunks.md

 ### Fetching translations on demand

-We use [Webpack plugin](https://github.com/Automattic/wp-calypso/blob/master/client/webpack/require-chunk-callback-plugin.js) that provides an API to `window.__requireChunkCallback__` and allows us interact with Webpack's dynamic module import API.
+We use [Webpack plugin](https://github.com/Automattic/wp-calypso/blob/master/client/webpack/require-chunk-callback-plugin.js) that provides an API to `window.__requireChunkCallback__` and allows us to interact with Webpack's dynamic module import API.

 We hook into JS chunks' dynamic import requests and fetch their translation chunks, when needed.
 When fetched, the content of a translation chunk is then merged to the existing translations with `i18n.addTranslations`.